crossbario/autobahn-js/doc/reference.md

 > **note**
 >
-> If no error handler is defined for these functions, an error level consol log will be written.
+> If no error handler is defined for these functions, an error level console log will be written.

 > **note**
 >